 - Stir in the cinnamon, vanilla, salt, oil, and maple syrup.

-- Spread on a parchment-lined baking sheet and bake for 12-15 minutes.
-Serve warm!
+- Spread on a parchment-lined baking sheet and bake.

 Honestly, they are really something special when served right out of the oven and cooled slightly, but you can keep leftovers in the fridge and serve them throughout the week.
 Just give them a quick 10 second warm up in the microwave or a few minutes in a warm oven—or eat them cold.
 We do both when packing leftovers for toddler snacks and lunch components.